- Info & Tours

 Remember, remember the fifth of November… Come celebrate this British tradition dating back to the Gunpowder Plot of 1605, when Catholic conspirator Guy Fawkes infamously tried to blow up the Houses of Parliament.
 There will be fireworks displays across the city and bonfires with effigies of Guy Fawkes burning on top.
 Since there’s bound to be events all over London, you’ll have no trouble stumbling upon fellow revelers who will flock to the streets to celebrate.

 The Southbank Centre starts warming up for the holiday season this November.
-Warm the spirit with mulled wine, eggnog and other seasonal favourites while you browse for gifts in the Nordic-styled Wintertine Market, or unwind from all the holiday chaos with a session in the rooftop Finnish saunas.
+Warm the spirit with mulled wine, eggnog and other seasonal favorites while you browse for gifts in the Nordic-styled Wintertime Market, or unwind from all the holiday chaos with a session in the rooftop Finnish saunas.

 Created in 1992, the EFG London Jazz Festival is the capital's biggest pan-city music festival, acclaimed for showcasing a heady mix of talent from around the world.
 Widely acknowledged for delivering world-class artists and emerging stars, the festival continues to take jazz to a massive audience through one of UK's landmark music events.